 We spend less time worrying about the wrong things.
 When our loved ones say something upsetting, when the WiFi is slow, when people say no; we ask ourselves ‘If I were to die next week, would I want to spend my remaining time stressing about this?’

 - We become less fearful of change

 We look at our entire life and ask ‘If I were to die soon, is this what I want my life to be all about?’
 That will lessen, if not eliminate, the fear of making decisive life changes: to start that creative project, to consider an alternative career, to end that pernicious relationship.

-- We appreciate the ‘boring’, uneventful days
+- We love the ‘boring’, uneventful days

 We realise that it’s not a boring day; it’s a blessed day — with a boring you in it.
 It’s a blessed day because nothing disastrous happens.
 You, on the other hand, are boring, until you are grateful for that blessing, and do something about your day.
 When that is realised, the day becomes intoxicatingly delightful, precisely because it is uneventful.